 We pride ourselves on building positive relationships with parents.
-We are open and honest with our parents and hope that they are able to do the same with us.
+We are open and honest with our parents and hope that they are able to do the parents/carers in their child's learning and development?

+same with us.
 We offer an open door policy where you are welcome, at any time, to make an appointment with a member of staff to discuss your child.
 We are able to offer advice and practical suggestions about ways that you can help your child at home.